 This is the fourth year IU Bloomington has been honored as a HEED Award recipient and the seventh year that IUPUI has been recognized.
 The award is the only national honor recognizing U.S. colleges and universities that demonstrate a strong commitment to diversity and inclusion through their innovative programs and outreach; hiring practices for faculty and staff; and student recruitment, retention and completion.

 Both campuses will be featured, along with other recipients, in the November 2018 issue of Insight Into Diversity magazine.

-"It is an honor for Indiana University to receive the Higher Education Excellence in Diversity Award as recognition of our robust commitment to diversity and inclusion," said James C. Wimbush, vice president of diversity, equity and multicultural affairs, dean of the University Graduate School and Johnson Chair for Diversity and Leadership at Indiana University.
+"It is an honor for Indiana University to receive the Higher Education Excellence in Diversity Award as recognition of our robust commitment to diversity and inclusion," said James C. Wimbush, vice president of diversity, equity and Inclusion, dean of the University Graduate School and Johnson Chair for Diversity and Leadership at Indiana University.
 "This award represents the persistent work of individuals throughout our campuses to make IU a more open and welcoming place for all, and without these individuals, this award truly would not have been possible."

 In making its selections, Insight Into Diversity factored in each institution's campus and unit diversity plans; diversity recruitment and retention policies and initiatives; leadership involvement in diversity efforts; peer mentoring and tutoring programs; organizational structures; diversity training; minority student population data; and graduation rates and trends.

 In addition to winning the HEED Award, IU Bloomington has also earned Insight Into Diversity's highest distinction, the Diversity Champion.
 As one of 13 institutions to receive this honor, IU Bloomington is recognized for developing successful strategies and programs that serve as models of excellence for other institutions.